LinkedSoftwareDependencies/Article-System-Components/content/system.md

 Internally, the Components.js dependency injection tool goes through three main phases:

 * Loading: Initialization of DI components, discovery of modules, and loading of configuration files.
-* Preprocessing: Handling of constructor arguments.
+* Preprocessing: Handling of constructor arguments before construction.
 * Construction: Instantiation of JavaScript classes based on configuration files.

 These three phases are handled by the `ComponentsManager`,